bipinkrish/File-Converter-Bot/README.md

-# File-Converter-Telegram-Bot
+# File-Converter-Bot

-Can convert Images, Videos, Audios, Fonts, Documents and Ebooks.
+A telegram Bot that can convert Images, Videos, Audios, Fonts, Documents and Ebooks.

 see the bot in action @filesconvertrobot (https://t.me/filesconvertrobot)

-# Env variables
+---

+## Variables

-TOKEN - Bot API Token
+- `API_HASH` Your API Hash from my.telegram.org

-ID - API ID
+- `API_ID` Your API ID from my.telegram.org

-HASH - API Hash
+- `BOT_TOKEN` Your bot token from @BotFather

-OWNERID - Bot Owner ID
+- `OWNERID` Bot Owner ID

+---

 # Deploy

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/new/template/p9CtdU?referralCode=_4oAwx)

+---

 # Thanks
   Thank you @Lukasss93 for your help